Trails of

 Trails

-[1] Las Virgenes View Trail
+[1] Las Virgenes View Trail T2

 Description The Las Virgenes View Trail is fantastic trail, well maintained and with some great views; it's only about 2.5 miles long.
 We use it as an add-on to other rides in the area.
 It starts at the corner of Mulholland Hwy and Las Virgenes Road, only a couple of hundred yards from where the Grasslands Trail in Malibu Creek State Park crosses Mulholland, and heads north-east.
 There are a couple of descents, but it generally climbs to a hilltop with almost a 360-degree view of the area.
 From here it's a really fun downhill back to the start, but be careful because there are a lot of sharp corners with steep dropoffs.
-Even though the trail is well maintained, it is probably a little too steep for novices to handle, especially if they're not comfortable with steep dropoffs on the side.
-From the top, it connects to other Calabasas trails via the Las Virgenes View Park Connector, described below.
+Even though the trail is well maintained, it is probably a little too steep for novice mountain bikers to handle, especially if they're not comfortable with steep dropoffs on the side.
+From the top, it connects to other Calabasas trails via the Las Virgenes View Park Connector, described next

 Length (miles)